Kavanpatel98/Predicting-Application-Rating-of-Google-Play-Store/README.md

   Application Reviews

 Phases of this project
-  1) Data cleaning of Application information - ( I have use Imputation for NaN rating which is in Data Cleaning of Application Infornmation folder.
-Moreover other cleaning is done in Smarten so there is no Code)
+  1) Data cleaning of Application information
-  2) Data Cleaning of Application Reviews - (Done in Smarten so no Code)
+  2) Data Cleaning of Application Reviews
-  3) Scraping of Review - (Code of Reviews Scraping folder while running this code please mention some fields which are to be set based on                            system)
+  3) Scraping of Review
-  4) Sentiment Analysis of Review (Code is in Data Cleaning of Reviews Sentiment Analysis)
+  4) Sentiment Analysis of Review
   5) Feature Selection
   6) Prediction of Rating based on machine learning model
   7) Model selection
   8) UI creation

+For proper understanding of this project please go through the report.